 In this example if the delete duplicate criteria are set to Same MusicBrainz song and same album (specific version) both the original and improved versions of the songs would be kept because they are on different releases of the same album.
 Whereas if it was set to Same MusicBrainz song and same album (any version) then only one album would be kept.

 The Preferred Deletion Criteria is used to control exactly how SongKong decides what songs to delete and what to keep when it finds duplicates.
 The criteria are compared in order and when a difference is found the song best matching the criteria is kept

 Criteria include Audio Format, Bit Depth, Album with Most Tracks and File Creation Date

 What happens to the duplicate music files once SongKong has found them?

-By creating a Duplicates folder you build in a safeguard that permits you to keep your duplicate files for review before final deletion or alternatively to restore them to your music collection if you change your mind or wish to adjust your criteria for identifying duplicates.
-SongKong also makes use of the Recycle Bin available on Windows and OSX so that even if you delete your files in SongKong they can be restored using the System Recycle bin.
+By creating a Duplicates folder you build in a safeguard that permits you to keep your duplicate files for review before final deletion or alternatively to restore them to your music collection if you change your mind or wish to adjust your criteria for identifying duplicates, alternatively you can delete the songs immediately.

 You can also configure SongKong to delete any folders that are now empty, and you can also configure any files to ignore.